 How can we help?

-The staff will try, as far as possible, to ensure that homework is only set on timetabled nights.
+The staff will try, as far as possible, to ensure that an appropriate length of time is given for completion.
 Some tasks will be expected to be carried out over a few homework nights, whereas others will be shorter and need only one night to complete.
 We usually allow more than one evening before homework is to be completed, to provide flexibility for families and to give an opportunity for pupils to ask for help if they are experiencing problems.
 In recognition of all of the hard work put in by pupils over the year, and particularly before the SATs, the homework load will lighten after May half term.
 We hope that this will also allow pupils to take advantage of the lighter nights and warmer weather to enjoy more outdoor pursuits.

 How can you help?